project-cssi/cssi-plugin-boilerplate/README.rst

 License
 =======

-This project is licensed under the MIT License - see the `LICENSE.md`_ file for details.
+This project is licensed under the MIT License - see the `LICENSE.txt`_ file for details.

 ..
 Images for the BADGES